-Women's and gender studies majors who maintain a grade average of 3.3 or higher in their women's and gender studies courses will be permitted to count toward the major one credit-bearing peer assistantship in women's and gender studies.
+Women's, gender, and sexuality studies majors who maintain a grade average of 3.3 or higher in their women's, gender, and sexuality studies courses will be permitted to count toward the major one credit-bearing peer assistantship in women's, gender, and sexuality studies.

 Peer teaching yields many benefits to undergraduate teachers and learners.
 The following guidelines, developed originally by the Committee for the Support of Teaching and the Educational Policy Committee in 1994, and revised by the Undergraduate Curriculum Committee in 2002, are intended to establish uniform standards across the university for the utilization of undergraduate peer assistants.

 Opportunities to serve as peer assistants are generally limited to juniors and seniors who have demonstrated exceptional academic achievement in completing the course to which they are assigned or its equivalent.

 Undergraduates who serve as peer assistants may be compensated for their services or receive one, and only one, semester course credit for their assistance over their entire course of study at Brandeis University.

 Credit is offered under the auspices of a 5PE94A course, which requires both instruction in pedagogy and written assignments in support of the peer instructional experience.
 Credit may not be offered under the auspices of a “98” or “Independent Study” Course.
 All 5PE94A courses are graded on a credit/no credit basis.